OpenDSA/OpenDSA/RST/en/Blockchain/Permissioned.rst

 trust between business and client.
 Hyperledger is cryptocurrency-agnostic because Hyperledger exists to create blockchain software for enterprises, not to administer any cryptocurrency.
 However,  the design philosophy includes the capability to create a token used to manage digital objects.
-Adding to interoperability, APIs ease communication between networks as well as simplify access to distributed ledgers.
+APIs ease communication between networks as well as simplify access to distributed ledgers.

 The Importance of Hyperledger
 -----------------------------